 The Tennessee Environmental Council (TEC), Tennessee Department of Environment and Conservation (TDEC), Tennessee Department of Agriculture’s Division of Forestry (TDA) and the Tennessee Wildlife Resources Agency (TWRA) are partnering to distribute and plant 100,000 native Tennessee trees across our state on Saturday, Feb.
 25. The event is being hailed as the single largest community tree planting event in the state’s history.
-HRWA will lead a volunteer group to plant 300 trees at LL Burns Park in Kingston Springs from 10 AM to 1 PM on Saturday, February 25, 2017.
+HRWA lead a volunteer group to plant 300 trees at LL Burns Park in Kingston Springs on February 25, 2017.

 Weed Wrangle®, is a one-day, citywide, volunteer effort to help rescue our public parks and green spaces from invasive species through hands-on removal of especially harmful trees, vines and flowering plants.
 Typical unwelcome plants are honeysuckle (Lonicera japonica and L. maackii), Chinese privet (Ligustrum sinense), winter creeper (Euonymus fortunei), autumn olive (Elaeagnus umbellata var. parviflora), English ivy (Hedera helix) and kudzu (Pueraria montana var. lobata).
-HRWA will lead a volunteer group to remove invasive plant species along a creek at Warner Nature Center on Highway 100 from 10 AM to 1 PM on Saturday, March 4.
+On Saturday, March 4, HRWA lead a volunteer group to remove invasive plant species along a creek at Warner Nature Center on Highway 100.

 If would like to get involved please sign up for volunteering here and tell us a little about yourself and your volunteer interests.
 Alternatively, you can learn more about volunteer opportunities by contacting us at firstname.lastname@example.org or 615-790-9767.